alex639hz/template-backend/README.md

 <!-- add Photo and a link to app -->
 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-The project include:
+The project consists of 2 services:
+* main application
+* Asyncronouse notification service

-resources:
+* CRUD resources:
-* user CRUD
+  * user
-* keywords CRUD
+  * keywords
-* community CRUD
+  * community
-* posts CRUD
+  * posts

-Test Features:
+* Features: (tested with Jest)
+  * Swagger documentation
-* Signup and signin (using JWT).
+  * Signup and signin (using JWT)
-* add new keywords
+  * Add new keywords
-* list all keywords
+  * List exsiting keywords
-* create new community
+  * Create new community
-* list community
+  * List community
-* block posting request for non-member's
+  * Block posting request for non-members
-* request membership to join a community
+  * Request membership to join a community
-* approve membership request to join community (by moderator or super-moderator)
+  * Approve membership request to join community (by moderator or super-moderator)
-* creat pending post in a community
+  * Creat pending post in a community
   * Alert about detected keywords in pending post using asynchronose notification service.
-* approve pending post in a community (by moderator or super-moderator)
+  * Approve pending post in a community (by moderator or super-moderator)
-* list posts in a feed using special sorting:
+  * List posts in a feed using below sorting:
-  * All post are related to user's community memberships
+    * All Posts must be from user registered communities
-  * Posts from same country (user vs author country) is displayed first sorted by a numeric score system
+    * Posts from same country (user vs author) is displayed first sorted by a numeric score system
     * Posts NOT from same origin country is displayed last sorted by a numeric score system
       * score [0..100] is calculated using 80% likes + 20% post length

-Tools,libs:
-* Redis Pub/Sub ( ).
-* Jest (unit testing)
-* Postman (e2e)
-* mongoose (MongoDB interface)
-* Swagger (documentation)

 ### Built With

 Major frameworks used in the project.
 Add-ons/plugins described in acknowledgements section.
 * [Express](https://expressjs.com/) - back end web application framework for Node.js
-* [Jest](https://jest.com) - unit testing and e2e
 * [MongoDB](https://mongodb.com) - Non relation DB
 * [Redis](https://redis.io) - Asynchronose communication between services
 * [Git](https://git-scm.com/) - source contrl system
 * [Github](https://github.com) - remote repository

+Tools,libs:
+* Redis Pub/Sub ( ).
+* [Jest](https://jest.com) - unit testing and e2e
+* Postman (e2e)
+* MongooseJS (MongoDB interface)
+* Swagger (documentation)